 What is most important is not reaching the goal, but the journey itself.
 The warm hearts of the people you meet and the beautiful nature of Shikoku you see will perfectly complement your action of doing the pilgrimage.

 Current: Due to the Corona pandemic, entry to Japan is very restricted for non-Japanese.
-Overnight accommodations on Shikoku are limited.
-Some intercity bus routes are currently operating on a reduced schedule or not at all.
 Let’s hope for an improvement soon.
-I’ll keep you posted here.
+I will keep you updated here.

 The Shikoku Pilgrimage

 The pilgrimage route leads to 88 Buddhist temples spread all over the island.
 Some of the 88 temples are located directly by the sea or lonely in the mountains up to 900 m above sea level.
 Many are in the middle of villages and towns.

 Traditionally, pilgrims covered the 1,150 km on foot.
 Today, only one to two percent of pilgrims do so.
 The majority use modern means of transportation.
 Bus, car, train, motorcycle or bicycle.

 The route runs through all four prefectures of the island, touching 20 Bangai temples.
 These are historically connected to the pilgrimage, but are not counted among the 88 main temples.
 For pilgrims who visit the 20 Bangai temples in addition to the 88 temples, the route extends to over 1,400 km.

 Most pilgrims start on Shikoku at temple number 1 “Ryōzenji” in Tokushima Prefecture.
 Then visit the other temples in Kōchi and Ehime prefectures in ascending order.
 And end at Temple 88 “Ōkuboji” in Kagawa, or continue from there to Temple 1 to complete the circle.